 We passed incredible white-sand beaches that looked like ideal snorkeling spots – until we caught sight of the “Risk!
 Crocodile” signs posted at their entrances.
 Crocodiles are revered in Timor Leste and treated with respect by the locals.
-Tales of locals feeding the crocodiles one week and then ending up as croc chum the next are, apparently, common.
+Tales of feeding the crocodiles one week and then ending up as croc chum teeter on the brink of tall tales and being, apparently, common.

 Despite having a fun time seeing the scenery of Timor Leste – motorcycles often give you the feeling of being in the world, rather than simply looking at it through a glass window – I couldn’t stop worrying about my infection.

 When we stopped at a roadside stand for food, I teared up in fear, pain, and frustration.
 I’d sent a picture of my swollen ankle to five medical people back home.
 Each person wrote back with a clear message, basically saying, “Get to a hospital, now!”
 Out of the three pharmacies we stopped at, none had what I needed.

 I sensed that my infection frustrated a few people in the group.
 Though probably trying to be helpful, they minimized the seriousness of my infection by suggesting that I increase the dosage of my anti-malarial antibiotics or to take medications listed on Wikipedia.

 Their voices had an edge of annoyance in it.

 Was I overreacting?
 Screw it.
 I didn’t want to take dodgy Wikipedia pills, so I made the severity of my situation clear.
 Fortunately, two good friends I’d come with assured me that they’d help me get treatment and even offered to drive me back to the main hospital in Dili if needed.